bowl-of-rais/ma-thesis/thesis/proposal/01-introduction.typ

 The main focus of my thesis are going to be the research and implementation of maintainable, effective, and research-backed principles of usability and accessibility.
 This includes both established guidelines and state-of-the-art findings.

 The software this thesis will work on is pix:e, a toolkit for video game developers @geheebPaceMakerPracticalTool2024.
 Specific aspects of this software to consider are the open-source context of the software, the NLP-based features, and the technical background of the intended user base.

-The aim will be to answer the following questions:
+With this context, the aim will be to answer the following research questions:

-/ RQ1: How can different approaches/methods to evaluating and implementing usability be combined?
+- RQ1: How can different approaches/methods to evaluating and implementing usability be combined?
-/ RQ2: How impactful are different usability features in the context of the software domain?
+- RQ2: How impactful are different usability features in the context of pix:e's domain?

-The first question will be addressed by a literature review and usability audit, which includes implementation of usability features.
+The first question will be addressed by a literature review and usability audit.
+Based on the results, selected usability features will be implementated.
 For the second question, the aforementioned improvements will be evaluated in a user study.

 #load-bib()